akb825/DeepSea/modules/Scene/Scene/README.md

 Some item list types, such as `dsSceneModelList`, contain a list of `dsSceneInstanceData` instances.
 This allows data to be bound before drawing each instance.

 The most common type to use is `dsSceneInstanceVariables`, which places shader variable data into a buffer and binds the offset to the shader. `dsInstanceTransformData` is a helper for creating a `dsSceneInstanceVariables` instance that contains standard transform matrices for each instance.

-# Global data

-`dsSceneGlobalData` is similar to `dsSceneItemList`, except it works with data global to the scene rather than individual instances.
-For example, `dsViewTransformData` sets standard view and projection matrices that can be shared across all instances.

 # Scene draw sequence